Below are recent milestones in the university’s ongoing efforts to increase and support underrepresented populations at Appalachian.

 In fall 2020, Appalachian welcomed 20,023 students — the largest, most diverse enrollment in university history.
 Between 2014 and 2020, Chancellor Everts led the university’s increase in underrepresented students by 56% and first-year underrepresented students by 97%.
 As of fall 2020, 18% of App State students are from underrepresented populations, 30% come from rural areas and 34% of the total undergraduate population are first-generation college students.
 First-to-second-year retention rates exceed the national average by 12 percentage points.

-Trainers will work with campus leadership to reinforce strategies to resolve campus crises in a manner that helps build coalition and mitigate division.
+Trainers worked with cohorts of campus leadership to reinforce strategies to resolve campus crises in a manner that helps build coalition and mitigate division.

 Prioritize hiring staff for Intercultural Student Affairs